Joiry/HSL_Carp/Part_01b.md

 > ## Challenge - Finding hidden directories
 >
 > First navigate to the `shell_data` directory.
 There is a hidden directory within this directory.
-Explore the options for `ls` to
-> find out how to see hidden directories.
+> Use `man` to explore the options for `ls` to find out how to see hidden directories.
 List the contents of the directory and
 > identify the name of the text file in that directory.
 >
 > Hint: hidden files and folders in Unix start with `.`, for example `.my_hidden_directory`